Chitosan

 Chitosan is promoted as a product that binds to lipids in the gastrointestinal tract, decreasing their absorption and lowering body weight.
 Chitosan's purported mechanism of action offers the dream of weight loss without dietary restrictions or lifestyle modifications (such as exercise).

-Does chitosan lower cholesterol?
+Does chitosan lower lipid balance?

 Is chitosan safe for diabetics?